carloshdelreal/rails-devise-jwt-auth/README.md

 you will see tests for the presence of valid factory and the definition of the relationships

+## Linter - Rubocop

+to check and fix linting issues with rubocop

+- run `rubocop -A`

 ### Used generate models commads

 ```bash